Royal Albert DLR station: Services

+Additional services call at the station during the peak hours, increasing the service to up to 16 tph in each direction.

 Design

 During disruption, Royal Albert acts as a terminus with a shuttle between Royal Albert and Beckton.
 This is possible because there is a crossover to the west of the station.

 Location

 The station is further from the nearest houses than any other on the DLR, despite which it has a steady patronage from those living in the area of Beckton to the north.
 In fact the station signage is subtitled "For West Beckton".
 However, the access route from these houses to the station, crossing the busy Royal Albert Way on the level, is notably substandard, the only footbridge being some distance away.

 Following the relocation of many London Borough of Newham council staff to the Building 1000 offices adjoining the station, usage has increased substantially during office hours.

 The station serves the London Regatta Centre and Royal Docks Business Park which houses Newham Council.

 London Buses routes 300 and 376 serves the station.